Master Services Agreement

 - Notify Doro promptly of any material change in its corporate structure, regulated status, or beneficial ownership

-- Comply with all applicable UAE law, including UAE Federal Decree-Law No. 20 of 2018 on AML and any applicable RERA, DLD, and DFSA regulations
+- Comply with all applicable UAE law, including UAE Federal Decree-Law No. 10 of 2025 on Anti-Money Laundering and Combating the Financing of Terrorism and the Financing of Illegal Organisations and Cabinet Resolution No. 134 of 2025, in each case as amended or replaced from time to time, and any applicable RERA, DLD, and DFSA regulations

 - Provide accurate and complete information about itself, its Agents, and each Transaction